-To provide care packages to those in need, VSP joined efforts with the Habitat for Humanity Great Fresno Area, COVID-19 Emergency Essential Delivery Program, in partnership with Wells Fargo Bank and the Fresno Poverello House Shelter.
+To provide care packages to those in need, VSP joined Habitat for Humanity Great Fresno Area, COVID-19 Emergency Essential Delivery Program.
+Other partners included Wells Fargo Bank and the Fresno Poverello House Shelter.

-This effort responded to the most vulnerable who are sheltering in place during the COVID-19 Pandemic by providing free essential household cleaning supplies, emergency food supplies and complementary home inspection.
+This effort responded to the most vulnerable who are sheltering in place during the COVID-19 pandemic.
+The group provides free essential household cleaning supplies, emergency food supplies and complementary home inspection.

-As a result, VSP staff and inmates were able to donate handmade Minions, over $400 in cash, food and other supply donations.
-VSP received a donation from Doug-Out Cookies of Fresno, who in turn donated to the Habitat For Humanity Emergency Essential Delivery Program by providing over 1,400 baked cookies for the families who were directly impacted by COVID-19.
-Volunteers worked to assemble care packages and VSP was able to join in on the delivery of some of the packages which went to over 20 families in Madera and many more in Fresno County.
+As a result, VSP donated handmade Minions, over $400 in cash, food and other supply donations.
+VSP received a donation from Doug-Out Cookies of Fresno.
+Then, in turn, they donated to the Habitat For Humanity Emergency Essential Delivery Program, providing over 1,400 baked cookies.
+Volunteers assembled care packages with VSP helping with delivery to 20 families in Madera and Fresno County.

 Helping area veterans

-VSP was able to donate over $500 in cash and food including canned beans, salsa, chips, sodas, bottled water and other supplies.
-These donations were designated for various programs within veterans services agencies that provide food, housing support or utility payments to needy veterans and their families during the COVID-19 pandemic.
+VSP donated over $500 in cash and food including canned beans, salsa, chips, sodas, bottled water and other supplies.
+These donations went to veterans services agencies.
+Their services include providing food, housing support or utility payments to needy veterans during the pandemic.

 These efforts were coordinated with Deb Riordan of the Central Valley Veterans through Annette Wholaver, the Local Interagency Network Coordinator of the California Department of Veterans Affairs in Fresno.

-Women make up approximately 10% of veterans in the United States and nearly half of our nation’s 2 million women veterans are of child-bearing age.
-To support women veterans welcoming new babies into their families in 2020, VSP provided donations to the Women Veterans Baby Shower in May 2020 which helped new moms by providing baby items and increasing knowledge and use of VA services through collaborations with community partners like VSP.
+Women make up approximately 10% of veterans in the United States.
+Nearly half of our nation’s 2 million women veterans are of childbearing age.
+To support women veterans welcoming new babies, VSP provided donations to the Women Veterans Baby Shower in May 2020.
+The effort helps new moms by providing baby items and increasing knowledge and use of VA services.
 CDCR staff donations included diapers, baby blankets, baby wipes, toys and infant clothing.